Career Path & Tips with BJ Dowlen

 Rejection.
 Experience.
 Hard work.
 Discretion.

-These are all necessary components of making it as a pro sports massage therapist.
+The above are all necessary components of making it as a sports massage therapist, as they work to enhance performance.

-Fresh out of massage school, I knew I wanted to work with pro sports teams.
-I’d always been involved in sports, competed in sports and followed sports, so it was a natural progression to want to work with pro sports teams.
+Fresh out of massage school, I knew I wanted to work with professional sports teams.
+I’d always been involved in sports, competed in sports, and followed sports, so it was a natural progression to want to work with athletes at the professional level.

-I was very fortunate to attend high school in central New Jersey with one of the winningest public school football coaches in the country, Warren H. Wolf, who allowed me to work with his head athletic trainer both my junior and senior years of high school.
-I learned how to fix equipment, tape up shin splints and ankle injuries, stretch out athletes, massage out cramps and lift 50-pound jugs of sports drinks.
+I was fortunate to attend high school in central New Jersey, where I had the opportunity to work with one of the winningest public school football coaches in the country, Warren H. Wolf.
+During my junior and senior years of high school, I had the privilege of working with his head athletic trainer.
+I learned how to fix equipment, tape up shin splints and ankle injuries, stretch out athletes, massage out cramps, and lift 50-pound jugs of sports drinks.

 Upon completing massage school, I used my free time to work on first responders.
 After having hundreds of hours under my belt, I thought I was ready for the pros.

-I know, I know, that’s laughable now, but being new to massage, I didn’t know about paying my dues and honing my craft as a sports massage therapist.
+I know, I know that’s laughable now.
+But being new to massage therapy, I didn’t yet understand the importance of paying my dues and honing my craft as a sports massage therapist.
 So, off to the pros I went.

-Living in New Jersey, I had access to over a dozen pro teams in the Tri-State area and an equal number of semi-pro teams.
-I approached every football, baseball, basketball and hockey team in New Jersey, Pennsylvania and New York, and the answer from all was a resounding “No!”
+Living in New Jersey, I had access to over a dozen pro sports teams in the Tri-State area and an equal number of semi-pro teams.
+I approached every football, baseball, basketball, and hockey team in New Jersey, Pennsylvania, and New York, and the answer from all was a resounding “No!”

 For those who don’t know Ray, he has a very high standard for what is acceptable and what is not.
-For his entire career, he was always first to arrive the day of his free fitness clinics for kids.
+Throughout his career, he was always the first to arrive on the day of his free fitness clinics for kids.

-For Ray to trust me with his kids’ wellness events spoke volumes to others, and then other pro athletes who volunteered their time at his events started allowing me to work on them (I always brought my massage chair and table to all events—just in case).
+For Ray to trust me with his kids’ wellness events spoke volumes to others.
+Soon, other pro athletes volunteering their time began allowing me to work on them as well.
+(I always brought my massage chair and table to every event, just in case, which is one of the best habits any aspiring sports massage therapist can adopt.)

 Growing up, I was raised to be a New York Jets football fan and a Yankees baseball fan.
-Being rejected by both teams, I can’t tell you the great joy I had standing sidelines on those fields for the first time.
-The only difference was, I was standing beside the visiting teams.
+Being rejected by both teams, I can’t tell you the great joy I had standing on the sidelines on those fields for the first time.
+The only difference was that I was standing beside the visiting teams.

-This is because most professional sports teams travel light, which means most of them do not travel with in-house sports massage therapists; in fact, a majority of professional teams still do not have in-house massage therapists.
+This is because most professional sports teams travel light, which means most of them do not travel with in-house sports massage therapists.
+In fact, a majority of professional teams still do not have full-time massage therapists on staff, which creates unique career opportunities for independent professionals with strong sports massage and therapeutic massage skills.

-Each time I worked on a player in Baltimore, Los Angeles, Chicago, Miami or another city, I would give him my card and tell him to call me when he was competing in the tri-state area and that I would work them at the stadiums.
+Each time I worked on a player in Baltimore, Los Angeles, Chicago, Miami, or another city, I would give him my card and tell him to call me when he was competing in the tri-state area so I could work with them at the stadiums.

 People started recognizing my shirts, my branding.
 To this day, some people don’t know my name, but will point to the embroidery on my shirt and say, “Bodyworks, can you help us out?”

-Another great plus of working on visiting players and teams is getting the chance to work with some of the greatest bodyworkers, sports physicians, physical therapists, athletic trainers and athletes.
+Another great benefit of working with visiting players and teams is getting the chance to collaborate with some of the greatest bodyworkers, sports physicians, physical therapists, athletic trainers, and professional athletes in the field, relationships that can boost your career and improve your skills in rehabilitative therapy and massage science.

-There is a special comradery among sports massage therapists working with professional teams.
+There is a special camaraderie among sports massage therapists working with professional teams.

 One of my friends is Vinny Aquilino, the long-time neuromuscular therapist for the NBA multi-championship Miami HEAT basketball team.
-Viinny is in his 11th season with the HEAT.
+Vinny is in his 11th season with the HEAT.

 Before meeting Vinny, I was a fan of his work.
-One of my favorite pictures of Vinny is of him stretching Shaqille O’Neil on the basketball court, with the caption, “That moment when you are as tall as Shaq’s leg.”
+One of my favorite pictures of Vinny is of him stretching Shaquille O’Neal on the basketball court, with the caption, “That moment when you are as tall as Shaq’s leg.”
 I’m 5’8” and Vinny is taller than me, so imagine how long Shaq’s leg is.

 Vinny has contributed to three NBA championship teams with the HEAT, been invited to the White House three times, and worked with some of the top athletes in their prime.
 It’s a pretty impressive résumé.

-I wanted to add the perspective of working as a sports massage therapist by someone who is employed full time by a pro team, so I asked my friend Vinny to share his story about how he became a professional sports massage therapist.
+I wanted to add the perspective of working as a sports massage therapist employed full-time by a professional team, so I asked my friend Vinny to share his story about how he became a professional sports massage therapist.
+Here is some of our conversation:

 BJ Dowlen: Did you always want to be a pro sports massage therapist?